 The Trust is not required to respond to requests for accessing health records, unless it is provided with sufficient details to enable the location of information, and to satisfy itself as to the identity of the individual making the request.

-Read our Access to Patient Health Records Policy to find out how to make a request for your records.
+Read our Subject Access Request Policy to find out how to make a request for your records.

 For further information on making a request for records, including any fees that may be payable, and understanding our obligations, please see the attached leaflet.
 A guidance document for accessing deceased patient records can also be found here